smartSenseSolutions/gaia-x-signer-tool/README.md

         </ol>
 - Once the VC is signed, Signer Tool Service  will request Compliance service for compliance.
 - Once the compliance is done, Signer tool service will respond to API Service with Signed VC & Compliance Data.
-- API Service will create a resolvable link using this label level data and store it in the DB.
+- API Service will create a resolvable link for this label level data  stores the link in the DB.

 ![create-label-level](docs/create-label-level.png?raw=true)
 ## Known issue or improvement